 Place matching vintage vases, found by florist Willow Crossley at flea markets, with stunning Fritillaria Persica.

+Easter decorations can find a place in a living room, too.
 Large glass vases filled with hand-painted and string-wrapped eggs are a simple yet effective way to add a seasonal touch.
-You could also use the chocolate variety, of course...
+You could also use the chocolate variety, of course.

 A welcoming garland and ornamental rabbits set a lighthearted tone for Easter visitors.
-Buy a ready-made set, such as this one from Rifle Paper Company, or create your own.
+Buy a ready-made set, or create your own.

-A large space such as this hallway is no place to be half-hearted.
-It's paid off here to go big – both in the scale of the foliage wreath and the spread of pots and bulbs on the table.
+A large space such as this entryway is no place to be half-hearted.
+It's paid off here to go big with Easter decorations – both in the scale of the foliage wreath and the spread of pots and bulbs on the table.

 Symmetry – in the arrangement of the flowers and lighting – keeps things sophisticated.